vGsteiger/Lucky38/README.md

 8. The player can then either cash out or play again.

 ## Interface
-The interface to play the game is a website powered by the web3 injection engine and requires a modern browser with the metamask addon.
+The game can be played via remix by connecting to the contract address and having a metamask add on on the rinkeby testnet with sufficient funds.

 ## Demo
 The demo will be aviable soon.